disclaimer

 • Class D felonies.

-After capital felonies, Class A felonies are the most serious category of crime in Connecticut.
-The degree of seriousness decreases with each class, with Class D felonies being the least serious.
+Connecticut's classification system ranks capital felonies as the most severe crimes.
+Following capital felonies, Class A felonies represent the next most serious category.
+The degree of seriousness decreases with each subsequent class, ending with Class D felonies as the least serious.

-Connecticut’s Revised Penal Code gives full details of all crimes and their penalties.
+Connecticut’s Revised Penal Code fully details all crimes and their penalties.
+The perceived seriousness and type of crime determine the severity of sentencing.

 What are some examples of felonies in Connecticut?